 For many years, Jaeger’s business was housed within a health club in the Stevens Point area.
 In 2019, he felt the desire to find his own building and expand the business beyond what limited space the health club could offer.

 “We like to see how our patients move, using high-speed cameras and technology to help us do that.
 And in the former location, we didn’t have the room to do that effectively.”

 “One night, I was riding my bike home from work and saw the for-sale sign on this building.
 We were doing a walk-through of the building just a few hours later.
 I knew at that point that the building might be special but needed some work to get it to what we needed.”

 Jaeger purchased the building on a land contract and began the process of renovating it.
-But he wanted to refinance the building, and that’s when Dale Sankey from Peoples entered the picture.
-Sankey helped Jaeger with refinancing the purchase of the building.
+But he wanted to refinance the building, and that’s when Peoples State Bank entered the picture.
+Peoples helped Jaeger with refinancing the purchase of the building.